gregsadetsky/recurse-rfid-visits/README.md

 ## misc

-- there's no way to check out - except by deleting your visit, as noted by Nick [here](https://recurse.zulipchat.com/#narrow/stream/398504-397-Bridge/topic/visits-bot!/near/384055535) -- we'll probably leave it as is i.e. this (just like V.A.L.E.T. and the ipad) will also be a check-in-only system
+- there's no way to check out from the hub - except by deleting your hub visit object, as noted by Nick [here](https://recurse.zulipchat.com/#narrow/stream/398504-397-Bridge/topic/visits-bot!/near/384055535). we'll probably leave it as is i.e. this (just like V.A.L.E.T. and the ipad) will be a check-in-only system. everyone gets checked out automatically at midnight by the 'Account Sync Bot'
 - [what _is_ rfid/nfc/etc.?](https://blog.flipper.net/rfid/)

 ## contributors